stagenow/docs/edge/source/gettingstarted.md

 The top left corner of the StageNow Workstation Tool window offers the following three menu items.

 ### Settings
-Selecting Settings in the top left corner of the tool offers three options.
+Selecting Settings in the top left corner of the tool offers four options.

 ![img](images/HomeSettings.jpg)